nhantien/fast-api-container-demo/doc/blog.md

 1. **Isolation**: Containers provide a high level of process and file system isolation.
 Each container runs in its own environment with its own file system, libraries, and dependencies.
 This isolation ensures that applications and services within containers do not interfere with each other.

-2. **Portability**: Containers (or to be more specific, Container Image)encapsulate applications and their dependencies, making them highly portable across different environments.
+2. **Portability**: Containers (or to be more specific, Container Image) encapsulate applications and their dependencies, making them highly portable across different environments.
 Developers can create a containerized application on their local machine and be confident that it will run consistently in other environments, such as development, testing, and production.

 3. **Consistency**: Containers ensure consistency in the runtime environment.
 Since all dependencies are packaged within the container, you eliminate the "it works on my machine" problem.
 This consistency simplifies debugging and troubleshooting.

 4. **Scalability**: Containers are lightweight and can be quickly started and stopped.
 This makes it easy to scale applications up or down in response to changing workloads.
 Container orchestration tools like Kubernetes help automate scaling and load balancing.

 5. **Registry and Version Control**: Container Images can be stored on an image registry (Dockerhub, Amazon ECR), where you can share your images with others and they can pull and deploy your images on their computer.
+Your images can be tags, which represent different revisions of the images, and your user can pull a specific version according to their need.

 ## 3. Docker tutorial